ManikantaSanjay/loan_repayment_regression_project/README.md

-# Hello there, finance tech enthusiasts! 👋💰
+# Hello there, fintech enthusiasts! 👋💰

-Welcome to our **Loan Repayment Regression Project**.
+Welcome to **Loan Repayment Regression Project**.
 This project uses Sequential Neural Networks to predict loan repayment.

 ## What's it all about? 🤔